 - Shares are missing cost basis at the time of the sale and you do not direct us to sell specific shares.
 In this case, the shares without cost basis are sold first.

-For domestic open-end mutual funds, Edward Jones uses the average cost method to calculate cost basis.
+For domestic open-end mutual funds, Edward Jones uses the average cost basis method to calculate cost basis and sells the oldest lots first (FIFO lot relief method).
 Separate averages are calculated for covered and non-covered shares.

 If the security was purchased and held at Edward Jones and is tracked by our cost system, we will provide the cost basis of the sold security on your Form 1099-B, but we only report to the IRS cost basis for covered shares.
 For details about covered and non-covered shares, see cost basis reporting requirements.